Frequently Asked Questions

 As a former artist, producer, recording studio owner, and mixing engineer, I get what you’re going for and what you need to get there; I’ve been there before.

 I include two revisions in the base fee.
-However, a lot of folks I work with don’t end up needing revisions because I make sure I understand exactly what you’re going for upfront.
-I take the time to get to know you and the music so the mastered record is typically pretty close to final.
+A lot of folks I work with don’t end up needing revisions because I make sure I understand exactly what they are going for upfront.
+I take the time to get to know you and the music, so the mastered record is typically very close to final.
 Therefore, if you have a revision idea I am more than happy to tweak the master.
-Typically revisions have more to do with adjusting the spacing between tracks than the actual sound.
+Typically revisions have more to do with adjusting the spacing between tracks or loudness levels than the actual sound.
 If we are going beyond two revisions for the sound, it’s likely the mix needs to be revisited.

 If you decide to revisit your mixes and send me new files to master, there will be extra fees.
 Contrary to what some people think, I can’t just drop in the new mix file and apply the same mastering settings.
 Trust me, I wish it was that simple.